raznem/sac_ppo/README.md

-# sac_ppo
+# a2c
-Implementation and comparision of SAC and PPO
+Pytorch implementation of advantage actor critic (A2C)